Edge Hill University offers three routes to a research degree: MRes, PhD, and professional doctorate.

-Your chosen department may be able to accept PGR applications as late as 15 June 2020 but you should check this with them at the earliest opportunity.
+Your chosen department may be able to accept research degree applications as late as 15 June 2020 but you should check this with them at the earliest opportunity.

 How to apply

-Applications to join a research degree should be completed online and must include an outline research proposal detailing the project:
+Non-GTA applications to join a research degree should be completed online, using the links below, and all applicants must include:

 - MRes: 1,000 words